L'articolo How to train a IRIS classification Machine learning classifier directly on your Arduino board proviene da Eloquent Arduino Blog.

 }

-Now that we have a bunch of SSIDs, we need to assign each SSID to a fixed index, from 0 to MAX_NETWORKS.
+Now that we have a bunch of SSIDs, we need to assign each SSID to a fixed index, from 0 to MAX_NETWORKS

-You can implement this part as you like, but in this demo I'll make use of a class I wrote called Array (you can see the source code and example on Github), which implements 2 useful functions:
+You can implement this part as you like, but in this demo I'll make use of a class I wrote called Array

-1. push() to add an element to the array
+to add an element to the arrayindexOf()

-See how to install the Eloquent library if you don't have it already installed.
+to get the index of an element.See how to install the Eloquent library if you don't have it already installed.

 At this point we populate the array with all the networks we saved from the reconnaissance tour.